Downtown & Uptown Waco

 - Helados La Azteca 1.4 miles.
 Original location of local ice cream shop with popsicles, horchata and other fruit juice drinks, etc. (better prices than some other popsicle places in town).
 Inside seating area.
 Next to the casket store in the shopping center on Franklin Ave and 38th Street.

 - Baris 3 miles.
-Wonderful Italian food, pizza, etc. 904 N. Valley Mills Drive
+Wonderful Italian food, pizza, rolls, etc. 904 N. Valley Mills Drive

 - Extraco Events Center 3.3 miles On Bosque Blvd, between New Road and Lake Air Drive.